twojar/EncryptDecryptC/README.md

-Simple .txt file encyption program built using C

-Input.txt --> Text file with contents you want to encrypt (Write what you want to encrypt in this text file) Encrypted.txt --> Encryped contents of Input.txt Decrypted.txt --> Decryped contents of Encrypted.txt
+Simple .txt file encyption program built using C. Write anything you want to Encrypt in Input.txt, depending on what option you choose when you run the program, Encrypted.txt are the encryped contents of Input.txt and Decrypted.txt are the decrypted contents of Encrypted.txt